hasura/graphql-engine/manual/data/alter-schema/adding-unique-constraint.rst

 Adding a uniqueness constraint
 ==============================

-Indexes can also be used to enforce uniqueness of a column's value, or the uniqueness of the combined values of more than one column.
+**Indexes** can be used to enforce uniqueness of a column's value, or the uniqueness of the combined values of more than one column.

 To add a uniqueness constraint over a column of a table:

 #.
-Open the API-Console and go to the Data section.
+Open the :doc:`API-Console <../../api-console/index>` and go to the ``Data`` section.
 #.
 Choose the ``SQL`` section in the left panel.
 #.
 Enter the SQL code to add a uniqueness constraint.
 For example, to add a uniqueness constraint over the ``title`` column of the ``article`` table, the SQL statement will look like: